Kenshirosan/laravel-shopping-cart-example/README.md

 Features :
 ---
+* Admin can create employees.
+* Customizable front page.
+* update or 86 product in a blink.
 * Mail functionality on registration and order.
-* Almost 'Real time' tracking with pusher, will move to socket.io soon tho.
+* User account with real-time order tracking with pusher, will move to socket.io soon tho.
 * Admin row in users table, to be set manually directly in database, Admin may add employees.
 * Create/Update/Delete Products, Categories, Options, Sales, Coupons, Specials.
 * Dropzone.js on to add more pictures on the product page.
 * Stripe payment, just add your key in .env, and update the public key in CheckoutForm.vue.
-* User account with real-time order tracking.
 * PDF printing.
 * Users must confirm their email.
 * Backend with [adminLTE](https://adminlte.io/themes/AdminLTE/index2.html) for laravel, package by [Jeroen Noten](https://github.com/jeroennoten/Laravel-AdminLTE).